hmarkc/parallel-prompt-decoding/README.md

   <br>
 </div>

-**PPD** is desinged to address the following challenges faced by the current speculative decoding methods:
+**PPD** is designed to address the following challenges faced by the current speculative decoding methods:

 - Low step compression rate due to conditional independence assumption.
 - High complexity and cost of training/maintaining draft models.